 These appetizers range from zucchini pizza boats, that use sliced zucchini as the base, topped with mozzarella, and fresh veggies.
 Instead of chicken wings, you’ll find simple to make buffalo cauliflower bites.
 Use sliced veggies to enjoy these low carb dips.

-Hollowed out zucchini is loaded with tangy marinara sauce, perfectly seasoned veggies, and gooey mozzarella cheese to create these tasty zucchini pizza boats.
-A healthier alternative to traditional pizza, these vegetarian pizza zucchini boats are easy to make and packed with flavor!
+Hollowed-out zucchini is loaded with tangy marinara sauce, perfectly seasoned veggies, and gooey mozzarella cheese to create these tasty, stuffed vegetarian zucchini boats.
+A healthier alternative to traditional pizza, these pizza zucchini boats are easy to make and packed with flavor!
+Ready in under 30 minutes, and kid-friendly, it's an easy low-carb dinner idea the whole family can enjoy!

 Making a low-carb side dish is easy to do!
 Focus on low-starch vegetables like cauliflower, kale, jicama, eggplant, and cabbage.